huanguolin/RnModalIosIssue/README.md

 3. The second modal's native layer remains on screen as an invisible layer
 4. This invisible layer blocks all user interactions with the underlying UI
 5. The app becomes unresponsive to touch events
+6. **The application is completely unusable and must be force-killed**

 ## Steps to Reproduce